GongMathProba/GongMathProba.github.io/index.md

 ## About me
-- Currently I'm a second-year Ph.D. at School of Mathematical Sciences, Peking University.
+- Currently I'm a second-year Ph.D. candidate at School of Mathematical Sciences, Peking University.
+I received my bachelor's degree in Statistics from Shandong University in 2021.

 ## Research interests
-My research interests include
-- Probability Theory
-- Statistical Physics
-- Stochastic Processes
+My research focus lies in probability theory and its intersection with statistical physics, computer science ect.

 ## Organize/co-organize/attend Seminars
 - 2022 Winter SLE Seminar.
 Here is a brief summary